kgoeltner/collaborative_filtering/README.md

 # collaborative_filtering
 - (ProductRecommondation.java) Program to create a user, product, and rating data-set.
 Updated for auto-generation API HTTP-request calls for USER &amp; PRODUCT names.
 Run Collaborative Filtering algorithm to generate top 3 products / user </br>
-- (MatrixPrediction.java) Program that uses tuned hyper-parameters to make top 3 product predictions / user using dataset generated in csv files</br>
+- (CollaborativeFiltering.java) Program that performs hyper-parameter tuning on dataset via TrainValidationSplit using dataset generated in csv files</br>

 Notes
 - The feature vector that I am using for input is a Ratings object of JavaRDD<Rating> with three values: <userID, productID, rating> -> <Integer, Integer, Double> as per the definition of JavaRDD<Rating> provided by Spark